 Following the closing prayer there will be a brief moment of silence for private prayer.
 After that, why not introduce yourself to the people around you?
 After the Morning service (except for the first Sunday of the month) tea, coffee and biscuits are served in the back room.
 We would love you to stay for a chat!
 If you have to go immediately, the preacher will be at the door to say goodbye.

-We celebrate the Lord’s Supper (communion) after the 1st morning service and after the 3rd evening service of each month.
+We celebrate the Lord’s Supper (communion) after the 1st morning service of each month.
 There will be a brief interlude to allow those who are not staying for communion to leave.